Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: The candidate entropy function revisited

 Using the fact that

 the candidate entropy function will be expressed in the form

 Employing the calculation in \cite{WANG20011431}, we have

 Thus, the first term in the candidate entropy function is again nothing, but the Tsallis entropy.
 The integral in the second term will be defined as \(\mathcal{Q}=\int_\Sigma \tilde{\rho}_q \, d\Gamma \), see also \cite{WANG20011431}.
-The integral in the third term is just 1 from the probability condition.
+The integration in the third term satifies the probability condition.
 Then, the candidate entropy function becomes

 Here, we can choose the constant $C$ to eliminate the second term as we did in the previous derivation.
 Therefore, the candidate entropy function is perfectly the Tasllis entropy $ \mathcal{S}_q = T_q$.